minima52/digital-garden/_pages/now.md

 Last updated 27 November, 2022.

-This is my now page, which is a quick summary of the things that currently plague my monkey mind.
-You should create one too.
+This is my now page, which is a list of things that currently plague my monkey mind.
+What's a <a href="https://nownownow.com/about">now page</a>, and why you should create one.

 ### How I’m spending my time
 - Reading widely.
 Lately, I’ve been reading about personal finance.